Notre Dame de Paris

 If you see this after your page is loaded completely, leafletJS files are missing.

-There is no single reason why exactly this building is that popular – Notre Dame does not hold any world records and in every single aspect there is some other building which surpasses the cathedral.
+There is no single reason why exactly this building is that popular – Notre Dame de Paris does not hold any world records and in every single aspect there is some other building that surpasses the cathedral.
 Notre Dame though has some special charm, special fame – and special beauty.
 This great French Gothic cathedral represents the essence of Paris – the most romantic and the most visited city.

 The 1.2 km long Ile de la Cité in popular literature is considered to be the cradle of Paris.
-The true beginning of Paris might have started somewhere else nearby – but this island in Seine also was inhabited early, sometimes around 50 BC.
+The true beginning of Paris might have started somewhere else nearby – but this island in the Seine also was inhabited early, sometimes around 50 BC.

-There are some doubts whether the old cathedral was THAT bad – it seems that the assessment of its state was presenting the things worse than it was in reality.
+There are some doubts whether the old cathedral was THAT bad – it seems that the assessment of its state was presenting things worse than it was in reality.
 But who can tell it now?
 One was clear though – Paris was growing very quickly and the previous cathedral was becoming too small.

 In 1160 the newly appointed Bishop of Paris Maurice de Sully ordered to demolish the old cathedral to clear a space for a new, better one.

 Back in those times Paris consisted mainly of smaller wooden buildings.
 Such houses covered also Ile de la Cité and several were demolished to make way for a new road to supply the construction materials.